 Ever had one of those days when you sit down for your writing practice and you draw a blank?
-You know how wonderful it is to write, you know all the benefits, you remember how greatl it feels once you've delivered your words with unending delight to the blank page, but somehow you can't seem to muster up the flow.
-All your thoughts just feel ‘ho hum' and ordinary and they seem so devoid of meaning and import.
+You know how wonderful it is to write, you know all the benefits, you remember how great it feels once you've delivered your words with unending delight to the blank page, but somehow you can't seem to muster up the flow.
+All your thoughts just feel ho-hum and ordinary and they seem so devoid of meaning and import.

 2. Use a prompt.
-This is one of my all time favorites and never leaves me standing high and dry.
-Write from your favorite quote.
+This is one of my all-time favorites and never leaves me standing high and dry.
+Use your favorite quote as a writing prompt.
 Allow the quote to propel you on a path of exploration and discovery.
-You might share from your experience or from your dreams and visions.
+You might share your experience or your dreams and visions.
 Sometimes I'll pick one of my favorite books, especially those thought a day books, and flip through the pages until I find a thought that sparks me into writing.
 Another kind of prompt to use are phrases like, “I remember when…”, “What if…”, “I know…”, “I feel…”, “I see…” or “I am…”

-3. Write from a picture.
-Go on Flickr and type in a word or phrase that meanders in your mind in this moment and sit with it for a bit, see where your words want to go with it.
+3. Use a picture as a writing prompt.
+Go to Flickr and type in a word or phrase that meanders in your mind in this moment and sit with it for a bit, see where your words want to go with it.
 You could also pull out your family album and select a picture that is calling to you.
 Look at the picture for one minute.
 Close your eyes and take three deep breaths inhaling the image of the picture into your heart.
 Allow the flow of breath to release whatever message is contained in the picture.
 Open your eyes and free flow write for a few minutes or longer.
 Another of my favorites are cards – Tarot cards, Goddess cards, Course in Miracles cards, Animal Medicine cards, etc. Pick one and allow the message from the image to sink into your being and move you into your writing.

 If you can't get past the ‘artist' thing another way you can tap the visual aspect of your being is to draw a mind map.
 Pick a word or a phrase that captures the present moment for you and write it down in the middle of the page.
 Draw a circle around it and then draw lines out from that primary circle, with additional thoughts that may arise.
 Use different shapes, lines, colored pens or pencils, draw images that pop up for you.
 Unleash the artist, especially if you’ve had no formal training.
 Before you know it you'll have plenty to ‘write about!'